Rasho-dk/Webhoob/README.md

 ## Testing Webhooks locally

-To test the webhook system locally, you can set up a FastAPI server to reveve webhook events and expose it to the internet using `localtunnel` or similar
+To test the webhook system locally, you can set up a FastAPI server to receive webhook events and expose it to the internet using `localtunnel` or similar

 ### Steps to set up